Tiny house soon to be gifted to someone who lost their home due to Creek Fire

 FRESNO, Calif.
-(KGPE) — For the past two years students in Mr. Eichmann’s High School Construction class helped build a tiny house.
+(KSEE) — For the past two years students in Mr. Eichmann’s High School Construction class helped build a tiny house.

 Senior at Clovis High School.
 Jacob Moraga says he helped work on this tiny house last year before they were forced to learn from home due to COVID-19.